What You Need to Know: NFL Clear Bag Policy

 Second, you won’t have to lug around a big purse, so your back will thank you later.
 We’ve all heard the doctors tell us how bad those heavy backpacks and purses are for our backs, posture, and shoulders.
 So give them a break.
 Your probably already hurting your feet enough in those cute shoes so give your body a break.

 Third, you will no longer have to be tripping over the purse in the stands.
 Or trying to figure out how to make sure that no one spilled Coke or beer on it.

 Fourth, the NFL says that it improves security.
 Guess you can’t bring in guns if you can’t hide them in a bag and then go through a metal detector.
 Was this really a problem?
 Or are they just trying to cut down on smuggled alcohol?

 Really, the NFL is doing you a favor saying you don’t have to carry the purse around.
 Just go with it.

 Small Clutches Approved for Clear Bag Policy

 The NFL Clear Bag Policy permits small clutches that are approximately the size of your hand.
 However, the maximum size is 4 1/2 inches by 6 1/2 inches.
-Your clutch can also have a strap on it outside these dimensions.
-Personally, we recommend the strap to help you hold onto it, the beer and the hotdog.
+Your clutch can also have a wrist strap on it outside these dimensions.
+Personally, I recommend the strap to help you hold onto it, the beer and the hotdog.
 Or the beer and the beer, whatever your preference.

 For comparison sake, my Samsung S6 is about 5 3/4 inches long.
 The clutch pictured on the left side will hold my cellphone but without a lot of room to spare.
 While the other bags will easily hold the phone, a wallet, and other fun things, it is not worth the risk of security rejecting them.